fluserl/gazpacho/README.md

 # Introduction
-We will learn how to define and implement the Endpoints of our backend and how endpoints are handled by Controllers (from the MVC pattern).
-Controllers run some parts of the business logic of our application.
+We will learn how to define and implement the validation middleware and others on our backend Node.js Apps.
+Middlewares are intented to run some specific parts of our business logic such as:
+* Validation of data from clients (the software that performs operations against the backend).
+* Checking authorization.
+* Checking permissions.
+* Checking ownership of resources.

-Secondly, we will learn how an ORM software tool (the _Sequelize_ package) will help us performing operations on the Maria Database from these controllers.
+Secondly, we will learn how a Validation package will help us performing validation of data coming from clients.

 ## Prerequisites
 * Keep in mind we are developing the backend software needed for DeliverUS project.
 Please, read project requirements found at:  https://github.com/IISSI2-IS-2024
   * The template project includes EsLint configuration so it should auto-fix formatting problems as soon as a file is saved.